Man barges onto school bus, holds knife to driver

-SAN DIEGO (AP) — Authorities say a Southern California man barged onto a school bus carrying about a dozen children and held a knife to the driver’s head before witnesses dragged him away.
+SAN DIEGO (AP) — A Southern California man barged onto an elementary school bus carrying about a dozen children and held a knife to the driver’s head before witnesses dragged him away, authorities said.

-The San Diego Union-Tribune reported Saturday that parents and others in the community of Campo helped the children escape out the rear emergency exit.
+The man boarded the bus early Friday morning in the community of Campo when the driver saw him approaching and thought he was a parent trying to hold the bus for a child running late, the San Diego Union-Tribune reported Saturday.

-Sheriff’s Sgt.
-William Uelen says the driver opened the door Friday morning for the man, thinking he was a parent trying to hold the bus for a child who was late.
+“He turned around and I saw the knife,” said Jesus Jimenez, a sixth-grader who helped usher screaming children off the bus through the rear emergency exit.

-A parent flagged down a passing driver who jumped on the bus and helped pry the knife from the man’s hands.
+Parents and others helped the children escape.
+One parent flagged down a passing driver who jumped on the bus and helped pry the knife from the man’s hands.

 Most Read Nation & World Stories